mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 add :: Integer -> (Integer -> Integer)
 ```

-Let's focus on the part that is outside of parentheses first:
+Let's focus on the part that is outside of the parentheses first:

 ```hs
 add :: Integer -> (...)